-It is ideal if the μ r is less than 0.5.
-Values between 0.5 and 1.5 are fine and require only minor corrections.
-Values between 1.5 and 3 are acceptable but somewhat problematic and should be avoided if this is easily achievable.
-If the value is 3 or higher a different energy or thinner sample must be used.
+A μ r less than 0.5 is ideal and considered negligible.
+Values between 0.5 and 1.5 are low and will also work fine.
+Values between 1.5 and 3 are acceptable but somewhat undesirable and should be avoided if this is easily achievable by using a thinner sample or different energy.
+If the value is 3 or higher a different energy or thinner sample is strongly recommended.

-5.4 Higher Harmonics
+6.4 Higher Harmonics